Contact Us for a Free Consultation 714-721-4423

 Also, you cannot get a dismissal under California Penal Code Section 1203.4 if you were convicted of anything in California Penal Code §1203.4(b).

-If you get your petition for dismissal dismissed for your DUI, the DMV and the court can still use it against you.
+If you get your petition for dismissal granted for your DUI, the DMV and the court can still use it against you.

 DISMISSAL VS EXPUNGEMENT CALIFORNIA

-Caution: Beware of law firms or lawyers who claim to expunge records who promise that they will clear or expunge your record.
+Caution: Beware of law firms or lawyers who claim to expunge records and promise that they will clear or expunge your record.
 When the judge dismisses your case under California Penal Code Section 1203.4, your court record is not “expunged” or “sealed.”
-Your record is not “erased”, “destroyed” or “removed.”
+Your record is not “erased”, "destroyed,” or “removed.”

 If you were found guilty at trial, then your guilty verdict will be set aside.
 Or if you entered into a plea bargain, then your guilty or no-contest plea will be withdrawn.
 Also, the complaint will be dismissed.
 In addition, an extra entry, “dismissed,” is made on your record.